cabicho/0e18c4729ae742cb950e9d85fa756515_Experiment_01/README.md

 * UnZip (6, MacOS)
 * Windows Photos (2018, Windows)

+To run the script "angecrpytion.py" you need to install the python module "pycrypto v2.6.1" to be able to import "AES" from "Crpyto.Cipher".
+No other libraries or modules are needed.

 Note: whenever this document refers to any program without explicitly giving the version number, the respective version from this list is used

 Run the script(s) with python 2.7.